mrkaleArduinoLib/gbj_smoothing/README.md

 <a id="interface"></a>
 ## Interface
-The methods in bold are static and can be called directly from the library without need their instantiation.
+The getters in _italic_ are static and can be called directly from the library without need their instantiation.

 * [gbj_smoothing()](#gbj_smoothing)
 * [init()](#init)